 10. Myth: If you retake the SAT, your scores won't go up by more than 20-50 points in each area.

 The College Board or its representatives have stated this in past years, as in this report.
 The College Board believes that near the end of his or her high school years, each student has a "true score."
 Moreover, the College Board believes that this true score cannot be dramatically changed.
-Based on my two decades of experience, dramatic improvements are possible with diligence and proper guidance.
+Based on my over two decades of experience, I have seen hundreds of times that dramatic improvements are possible with diligence and proper guidance.

 Ten Facts About How to Raise SAT Scores